hsgw/Tool_Assisted_Coding_Tetris/README.md

 This is USB-Device firmware for auto coding(typing) and solving on arduino leonardo. (or compatible device)

-**!!ONLY FOR WINDWS!!
+##!!ONLY FOR WINDWS!!

 ##use

 sch: digital input 2 - switch

-1.program /arduino/TAS_tetris/TAS_tetris.ino to arduino leonardo.
+1. program /arduino/TAS_tetris/TAS_tetris.ino to arduino leonardo.
-2.plug usb
+2. plug usb
-3.open cmd.exe
+3. open cmd.exe
-4.push switch
+4. push switch
-5.coding and solving
+5. coding and solving

 ##license
 MIT license <http://opensource.org/licenses/MIT>